Mike Pushkin

-Mike Pushkin (born February 8, 1970) is the Chair of the West Virginia Democratic Party and a Democratic member of the West Virginia House of Delegates representing District 37 since 2014.
+Mike Pushkin (born February 8, 1970) is an American politician who is the Chair of the West Virginia Democratic Party and a Democratic member of the West Virginia House of Delegates representing District 37 since 2014.
 He is also a taxi driver and musician, taking passengers or playing as a guitarist for his band "600 Lbs of Sin!" when the legislature is not in session.
 Pushkin authored the original legislation to impeach the Justices of the Supreme Court of Appeals of West Virginia.

 Early life and education

 Pushkin's family arrived from Eastern Europe, most likely from Russia, in the late nineteenth century and settled in Charleston.
 Pushkin is the son of a doctor who worked at the Charleston Area Medical Center.

 Pushkin started playing drums at the age of eight and switched to guitar at 13.
 He attended The Hill School for a year.
 He attended West Virginia University but did not obtain a degree largely due to struggles with addiction.